 - Opt for chicken, tofu, or dairy products instead of red meat.

 Substances that contain metals — such as iron, zinc, and copper — can also cause a metallic taste in the mouth.
-Experts believe that this happens when the mineral causes oxidation of the salivary protein.

 The taste should go away as the body absorbs the vitamins.